mixu/markdown-styles/readme.md

 ![bootstrap3](https://github.com/mixu/markdown-styles/raw/master/screenshots/bootstrap3.png)

-## Adding new styles
+## Contributing new styles to markdown-styles

-Create a new directory under `./output/themename`.

-If a file called `./layouts/themename/page.html` exists, it is used, otherwise the default footer and header in `./layouts/plain/` are used.

-The switcher is an old school frameset, you need to add a link in `./output/menu.html`.

-To regenerate the pages, you need node:
+Add new layouts to `./layouts/name`.
+To regenerate the pages, you need to run:

     git clone git://github.com/mixu/markdown-styles.git
     npm install